stefantaubert/speech-dataset-parser/README.md

 - `convert-ljs`: convert LJ Speech dataset to a generic dataset
 - `convert-l2arctic`: convert L2-ARCTIC dataset to a generic dataset
+- `convert-thchs`: convert THCHS dataset to a generic dataset

 ## CLI Example